powersync-ja/powersync-kotlin/README.md

 Current limitations:

 - Integration with SQLDelight schema and API generation (ORM) is not yet supported.
-- Supports only a single database file.

 Future work/ideas:

-- Improved error handling.
 - Attachments helper package.
-- Management of DB connections on each platform natively.
-- Supporting additional targets (JVM, Wasm).

 ## Installation